Mike Bacsik (2000s pitcher): Media career

 Following his playing career, Bacsik has had a long-running media career in sports.
 A former intern at Dallas/Fort Worth (DFW) radio station KTCK ("Sportsradio 1310 The Ticket") for the BaD Radio Show prior to beginning his MLB career, Bacsik later served as the show producer on "The Ticket" for midday host Norm Hitzges and performed other fill-in on-air host duties.
 He gave the BaD Radio Show many interviews both before and after giving up Bonds' record breaking home run, at one point claiming he would "give up the home run to Bonds" to be immortalized in baseball history.
-Bacsik was fired by KTCK in late April 2010 for offensive comments he made on Twitter.
+Bacsik was fired by KTCK in late April 2010 for offensive comments he made on Twitter about African Americans and Mexicans in San Antonio.

 During the 2007 MLB postseason, Bacsik worked as an analyst for ESPN.
 Bacsik currently serves as a color analyst for select college baseball games on Fox Sports Southwest and Fox College Sports.
 During the 2012 college baseball season, he served as the baseball analyst for broadcasts of TCU baseball on The Mountain, the official Mountain West Conference cable TV channel.
 He also carried that role into the 2013 season, serving as a color analyst for TCU games on Fox Sports Southwest and Fox College Sports.

 He currently serves as co-host on the K&C Masterpiece show on DFW radio station KRLD (105.3 The Fan).

 After spending time as a studio analyst for Texas Rangers games on Bally Sports Southwest, Bacsik replaced C.J.
 Nitkowski as the lead analyst for the 2024 season.
 When the Rangers retook their broadcast rights from Bally Sports and created the Rangers Sports Network in 2025, Bacsik joined the channel as their lead analyst.